-- Pulse the drained diced tomatoes, dark brown sugar, and the remaining olive oil and Italian seasoning in a food processor until blended to a consistency of your liking; season with salt and pepper to taste.
+- Pulse drained diced tomatoes, dark brown sugar, and the remaining olive oil and Italian seasoning in a food processor until marinara is blended to desired consistency; season with salt and black pepper to taste.

-- Heat the marinara in a small saucepan over medium-low heat; transfer to a small bowl for dipping.
+- Warm marinara in a small saucepan over medium-low heat; transfer to a small bowl for dipping.

-- Bring 4 cups water to a boil in a pot.
+- Bring water to a boil in a pot.
 Cook the ravioli at a boil until heated through, about 5 minutes; drain.

 - Put the toasted bread in the bowl of a food processor and pulse until you have fine bread crumbs.
 Transfer to a small bowl.

-- Brush the tops of the ravioli with the Italian-Seasoned Olive Oil.
+- Brush the tops of ravioli with the Italian-seasoned olive oil.
 Dredge the ravioli into the bread crumbs; arrange onto the prepared baking sheet.

-- Bake in preheated oven until golden brown.
+- Bake in preheated oven until golden brown, 15 to 20 minutes.
 Serve with the warm marinara sauce.

-Make this dish gluten-free by substituting 3 tablespoons gluten-free Italian-seasoned panko bread crumbs for the bread or use a slice of gluten-free bread in the food processor and use your favorite gluten-free ravioli.
+Gluten-free?
+No problem.
+To make these fried ravioli GF, substitute 3 tablespoons gluten-free Italian-seasoned panko bread crumbs for the bread or use a slice of gluten-free bread in the food processor and use your favorite gluten-free ravioli.
 Add 1 tablespoon finely grated Parmesan cheese to the bread crumbs for extra flavor.
 Add 1/4 teaspoon (or more) garlic powder to the olive oil with Italian seasoning for a little extra flavor.